 In South Carolina, this includes liability coverage to pay for bodily injury and property damage if you’re found at fault for an accident.
 You may also want to take out collision coverage or comprehensive coverage to protect your vehicle as well.

-Is Personal Injury Protection Insurance Required By Law?
+Is Personal Injury Protection Insurance Required By Law in South Carolina?

 PIP is not always required by law.
 Different states have different auto insurance legislation, which is why it’s always important to do your research before you drive, especially if you plan to travel across states.